dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 The IDSR Aggregate Lab Weekly report contains information on confirmed cases for the diseases outlined in [Table 1](#table-1).
 Note that it _**does not contain information on suspected cases and deaths**_.
 This report is meant to complement the _**IDSR - Report: Suspected, Confirmed, Death**_ when the lab confirmed cases reporting process is separate from the reporting of suspected cases and deaths.
 This includes scenarios in which you want to have different users have the ability to edit confirmed case data when compared to suspected cases/death data.

+Like the data sets `IDSR - Report: Suspected, Confirmed, Death` and `IDSR - Report: Suspected, Death` this dataset uses a custom form design to remain consistent in its appearance.

 ### Population Weekly

-The Population weekly dataset is used in comparisons to send out alerts for ***meningitis  ***.
-It is weekly as the DHIS2 predictor function is used to generate thresholds and currently can not combine data of different periodicity (in this case, weekly surveillance data with annual population data).
+The Population weekly dataset is used to collect weekly population data.
+The main function of this is for thresholds for ***meningitis***.
+It is a weekly data set as the DHIS2 predictor function is used to generate thresholds and currently can not combine data of different periodicity (in this case, weekly surveillance data with annual population data).
 The data element that it contains, population weekly, uses the aggregation type of "last value" and is meant to be equal to the estimated population total for a year within a given geographical region.

 As an example application of this, if your yearly population within District A is 1000, then the weekly population within District A would also be 1000.
-By using the "last value" aggregation type, these weekly values will not sum and will consistently be equal to 1000.
+By using the "last value" aggregation type, these weekly values will not sum and will consistently be equal to 1000 throughout the year within this district.

 ## Data Exchange Mechanisms